NoroffFEU/development-platforms/mongoDB-case-study.md

 ## Summary

 Overall MongoDB is a strong NoSQL database.
-The strengths trumps over the weaknesses.
-MongoDB is easy to use, it has many features many developers look for, and it supports many different development languages, which makes it more accessible for different types of developers.
+In the author's view the strengths trump the weaknesses.
+MongoDB is easy to use, it has many features many developers look for, it supports many different development languages, which makes it more accessible for different types of developers.
 It can contain big amounts of data and the data is easy accessed.

 ### Credits